andykallian/pvsneslib/Graphic-Visual-Effects.md

-*(More chapters coming soon…)*

 ##  Gradient Effect

 > 📁 Source example: `snes-examples/graphics/Effects/GradientColors`

 ### What Is the Gradient Effect?

-One of the most iconic visual tricks in 16-bit era games is the **color gradient**: a smooth transition of colors across the screen from top to bottom.
+Gradient effect is visual tricks: a smooth transition of colors across the screen from top to bottom.
 You can see it everywhere — from the sky in Donkey Kong Country to the menus of Chrono Trigger.

 On the SNES, the screen is drawn **scanline by scanline**, top to bottom.
 The key insight is: if you **change a palette color between two scanlines**, every horizontal band can display a different shade — giving a seamless gradient with zero tile cost.